-- A copy of the minutes taken at an official meeting of your governing body that documents its decision to participate in the Program and includes: - Date of the meeting; - Items discussed, including the decision to participate or continue participation in the Program; - Names of all governing body members who were present;

-- Names of all governing body members who voted on the action items; and - Signature of the Secretary of the Board. - A written declaration by each member of your governing body that states they are aware of Programs responsibilities and liabilities.
+- A copy of the minutes taken at an official meeting of your governing body that documents its decision to participate in the Program and includes: - o Date of the meeting; - Items discussed, including the decision to participate or continue participation in the Program; - o Names of all governing body members who were present; - o Names of all governing body members who voted on the action items; and - o Signature of the Secretary of the Board. - A written declaration by each member of the governing body that states they are aware of Program responsibilities and liabilities.